17 Plants That Grow in Clay Soil

 • Add organic matter to your clay.
 Leaf mold, compost, rotted bark chips, and coarse grit are some great options for it.
 Dig the soil and incorporate lots of bulky organic matter but be careful not to put too much tree bark or wood chippings.
 This is because the kind of bacteria needed to break down wood can deplete the soil of nitrogen.
 Lawn Love has an excellent guide on amendments for clay soil that can help.

 • Add thick layers of mulch if your garden is already established and it’s not possible to dig over it.
-A layer of mulch like leaf mould and compost in the summer helps to retain moisture and prevents the usual cracking and drying of clay.
-It will reduce compaction, increase aeration and also improve overall soil structure and quality.
+A layer of mulch like leaf mold and compost in the summer helps to retain moisture and prevents the usual cracking and drying of clay.
+It will reduce compaction, increase aeration, and also improve overall soil structure and quality.

 • Plant cover crops that will naturally add organic matter to the soil when they drop their leaves.
 This automatically loosens the soil with the gradual release of microorganisms and plant nutrients.